How to Prevent Pulling and Tugging While Shaving

 • You will need to shave more often; as you have most likely noticed, the longer your facial hair, the more it tugs and pulls.

-• Buy a better razor type, or opt for safety or straight razor.
+• Buy a better razor type, or opt for a safety or straight razor.

 • Use the proper technique; short, focused swipes are better than long, across-the-face strokes.